-The Department of Cell and Developmental Biology is a vibrant, interdisciplinary environment for cutting-edge research over a scale that spans seven powers of ten, from single molecules to whole organisms.
+The Department of Cell and Developmental Biology is a vibrant, interdisciplinary environment for cutting-edge research over a scale that spans seven powers of ten – from single molecules to whole organisms.
 The difference between a test tube and a cell is spatio-temporal organization, and we study molecular, cellular and tissue organization in many of the laboratories within our department, seeking insights into fundamental biological questions and human disease.
-This year we achieved the #2 ranking in the nation for funding, as compared with all similar departments in research institutions and universities around the US.
-We are an interactive and highly collaborative department, with a strong graduate student association, outstanding core facilities, a top-ranked developmental biology program, and exceptionally strong faculty.
-Recent faculty recruits are studying cell migration using super-resolution microscopy, single molecule analysis of microtubule dynamics, systems biology of intestinal epithelia, stem cell biology, and the regulation of plasma membrane composition and aging.
+This year we achieved the #3 ranking in the nation for NIH funding, as compared with all similar departments in research institutions and universities around the US.
+We are an interactive and highly collaborative department, with a strong graduate student association and DEI committee, outstanding core facilities, a top-ranked developmental biology program, and exceptionally strong faculty.
+Notably, 100% of our primary faculty have external funding.
+Recent faculty recruits are developing mass spectrometry imaging technology, and studying cell migration using super-resolution microscopy, single molecule analysis of microtubule dynamics, systems biology of intestinal epithelia, stem cell biology, choroid plexus biology, aging mechanisms, and inter-organelle interactions.

 We train top tier postdoctoral fellows, medical students and graduate students to continue our mission into the future.
-Over 61 graduate students are currently working in CDB laboratories; 42% of whom have published a paper in the 2018/2019 academic year.
-26 CDB Students were contributing authors on 33 papers, 13 were first authors.
+Over 60 graduate students are currently working in CDB laboratories.
+We have a Destination CDB program to provide additional financial support to new postdocs.